cuspuk/ena_submit/README.md

     "run_set_xml_path": "Path to the Run Set XML", "manifest_json_path": "Path to the Manifest JSON",
     "reads": [
+        {
-        {"absolute_filepath": "Path to the FASTQ/BAM file", "target_filename": "Unique filename for the ENA FTP server (must also be specified within the Run XML)"}
+          "absolute_filepath": "Path to the FASTQ/BAM file",
+          "target_filename": "Unique filename for the ENA FTP server (must also be specified within the Run XML)" }
     ]
 }
 ```